Ameyapores/Mario/README.md

 # Mario
 Breaking down the main training file in 2 files- Acting_agent and Learning_agent to analyze each seperately.

-Currently, there's an issue in line 94 in Actingagent (Shape of tensor)

-Acting agent file- only to initiate the replay memory
+Acting agent file- only to initiate the replay memory is now working.

 Learning agent- Actual training